Start sending invoices, accept and track payments from one app or download our free blank invoice template for Word or Excel.

 If you really want to take all the guesswork out of the process, simply download vCita’s ready-made Microsoft Word invoice template.
 It comes pre-formatted with all the necessary fields and functions you’ll need to create a professional and functional invoice in seconds.

-3 tips on how to create an Invoice Template in Excel
+3 tips on how to create an Invoice format in Excel using formulas

 If you wish to create your own invoices in Excel, there are several ways to go about the task.
 A few tips will serve you well.

 - Use Excel’s Invoice Templates